decentraland/old-documentation/_posts/blockchain-integration/2018-01-01-ethereum-essentials.md

 Decentraland uses the Ethereum blockchain to record the ownership of the digital assets, and other tradable items that can be read and reacted to by a 3D scene.

-The blockchain isn’t used to store the scene state, user position or anything that needs to change in real time as a user interacts with a scene, all of that is either stored locally on each user’s machine, or on a private server owned by the scene owner.
+The blockchain isn’t used to store the scene state, player position or anything that needs to change in real time as a player interacts with a scene, all of that is either stored locally on each player's machine, or on a private server owned by the scene owner.
 The developers of each scene must choose what information is worth storing on the blockchain, and what to store in a private server.

 ## Wallets